CoEN 2022 call for proposals: Pathfinder 5

 Release of funds for successful applications will be dependent on satisfactory compliance with such terms and conditions.
-An agreement document covering issues of liability, confidentiality, intellectual property and publication should be signed by all project partners at the start of project work and updated at the end of the project.

-The Lead Principal Applicant will assume responsibility for ensuring other members of the team are appropriately informed, and will coordinate any necessary communication between the team and the funding partners.
+The Lead Principal Applicant will assume responsibility for ensuring other members of the team are appropriately informed and will coordinate any necessary communication between the team and the funding partners.

 Canadian applicants will be required to submit an abbreviated application through CIHR’s electronic portal, ResearchNet.
 Please contact the Canadian contact listed below for detailed information.